 “Many of our patients who have tried a wide variety of processed diets clear up within weeks of getting off the processed food.
 It isn’t the processing itself which is inherently bad (we get food allergies in patients on raw or homecooked diets as well), but the common ingredients therein.
 Corn, additives, preservatives…Those need to come out too for a truly “hypoallergenic” diet.
 If it doesn’t contain ALL novel ingredients, and the ingredients aren’t rigidly controlled (preferably by the owner themselves) then it ISN’T a proper food trial!” ~ Carol of Healing Paws Veterinary Care

 Dogs Allergic to Protein?

 When did canines become allergic to protein?
 Who the hell knows!
-But it’s what some people have concluded when their much beloved pet isn’t getting better no matter what they do.
-Some veterinarians change their diet and, Voila!, allergies resolved .
+But it’s what some people have concluded when their much-beloved pet isn’t getting better despite what they do.
+Some veterinarians change their diet and, Voila! allergies resolved.